 At-Home Grooming Techniques

 Brush regularly to stop mats, and bathe now and then to keep things fresh.
 For cats, gentle brushing cuts down on hairballs; for dogs, check for ticks while grooming.
 Trim nails to prevent overgrowth and clean ears to avoid infections.
-Go easy to keep your pet comfy, that’s the key to affordable pet grooming.
+Go easy to keep your pet comfy.

 DIY Dog Shampoo

-For skin safety, use a pet-specific shampoo according to label directions.
-In a pinch for dogs only, you can dilute unscented baby shampoo (about 1:10 with water), avoid eyes/ears, rinse thoroughly, and discontinue if irritation occurs.
-Do not use dish soap or vinegar mixes on cats.
-When in doubt, ask your vet.
+Use a pet-specific shampoo as directed.
+In a pinch for dogs only, some owners dilute unscented baby shampoo (about 1:10 with water)—avoid eyes/ears, rinse well, and stop if any irritation appears.
+Don’t use dish soap or vinegar mixes on cats.
+When in doubt, ask your vet what’s safe for your pet.

 DIY Pet Toys

-Toys add up fast, but frugal pet care covers playtime too.
+Toys add up fast, but budget-friendly pet care covers playtime too.
 Using cheap pet supplies like these keeps costs low while your pet stays engaged.
 Turn everyday stuff into toys—old socks become tug ropes, and a crumpled paper ball can be a cat’s best friend.
-For more ways to repurpose household items, see our Frugal Home Furnishing: Complete 2025 Guide to Budget Decorating.
+For more ways to repurpose household items, see our Frugal Home Furnishing Guide.

 Safety note: Use these as supervised play only.
 Strong chewers can tear tennis balls or bottles—replace with tougher puzzle feeders or snuffle mats if your pet destroys toys.